 - 55% of job seekers who read a negative review about an organization decide not to apply

 Those enterprises following old best practices for formulating a talent acquisition strategy are well served to reconsider their approach.
-Unfortunately, there is no one-size-fits-all approach – every business necessitates specific staffing requirements to satisfy its unique mission and business goals.
+Unfortunately, there is no one-size-fits-all approach and you most certainly cannot stick to a talent acquisition strategy template.
+That’s because every business necessitates specific staffing requirements to satisfy its unique mission and business goals.

-Explore the following innovative approaches to improve your talent acquisition strategy:
+Explore the following innovative ideas for talent to improve your talent acquisition strategy:

 In order to attract top talent, it’s critical to develop an attractive employer brand.
-IA compelling employer brand enables outsiders to understand the vision, culture, and mission of a company.
-As a matter of course, most job seekers research the company’s reputation and its employer brand before taking any step towards applying to a role at that company.
+A compelling employer brand enables outsiders to understand the vision, culture, and mission of a company.
+As a matter of course, most job seekers research the company’s reputation and its employer brand before taking any step towards applying for a role at that company.

 Employee retention is an issue that keeps many employers awake at night.
 It goes without saying that heavy employee turnover is a significant waste of time and resources.
 In conjunction with the acquisition, every HR department should place equal emphasis on retention.
-Combined, these two considerations are the primary ingredient in making an organization’s recruiting process a success.
+Combined, these two considerations are the primary ingredient in making an organization’s recruiting process a success and finding better talent.